gillianodonnell/FinalYearProjectMARLSSGCyberBattleSim/README.md

 On the algorithmic side, we provide some basic agents as starting points, but we would be curious to find out how state-of-the-art reinforcement learning algorithms compare to them.
 We found that the large action space intrinsic to any computer system is a particular challenge for Reinforcement Learning, in contrast to other applications such as video games or robot control.
 Training agents that can store and retrieve credentials is another challenge faced when applying RL techniques where agents typically do not feature internal memory.
 These are other areas of research where the simulation could be used for benchmarking purposes.

 Other areas of interest include the responsible and ethical use of autonomous cyber-security systems: How to design an enterprise network that gives an intrinsic advantage to defender agents?
 How to conduct safe research aimed at defending enterprises against autonomous cyber-attacks while preventing nefarious use of such technology?

+MIT License

+    Copyright (c) Microsoft Corporation.

+    Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+    The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+    THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE